The number of questions that can be asked by Human Resources, the hiring manager, and other interviewers is limitless.

 [MORE: How to Answer: What Is Your Greatest Strength?]

 Consider this question an invitation to do some bragging about what you have achieved in your career that can benefit this new employer.
-By asking this question, the interviewers are inviting you to share an achievement/accomplishment which provides proof that you are the best candidate for this job
+By asking this question, the interviewers are inviting you to share an achievement/accomplishment that provides proof that you are the best candidate for this job

 Focus on them: Choose a recent accomplishment, if possible, that demonstrates your ability to do this job very well.
 Have several good examples prepared before the interview.